 What is it?

 The Cateran Yomp (a military term for a long-distance march) is the biggest, toughest event of its kind.
-We were all hugely disappointed that we had to cancel the 2020 event due to Covid-19 but we are coming back in 2021 and are raring to go.
-Taking place on the 5/6th June 2021 in the foothills of the Cairngorm Mountains in Scotland, teams of 3-6 people battle through 54 miles (gold) in 24 hours across the rugged terrain of the Scottish wilderness.
+We were all hugely disappointed that we had to cancel the 2020 event due to Covid-19 and have now made made the decision to postpone the 2021 event to September.
+Taking place on the 11/12th September 2021 in the foothills of the Cairngorm Mountains in Scotland, teams battle through 54 miles (gold) in 24 hours across the rugged terrain of the Scottish wilderness.
 You can also sign up for the silver or bronze distances (36 and 22 miles respectively).

 Sign up with friends, family, and colleagues to experience an unforgettable weekend whilst raising money for soldiers, veterans, and their families.
 Whichever distance you choose, you will get to test both your physical and mental limits whilst trekking through some truly breathtaking scenery.